This article will compare the two tennis rackets so you can get a better idea of what differentiates the two frames.

 The regular version has been one of the most popular rackets at both the pro and club levels over the last 20 years with Babolat not making any major changes to the racket over that time.

 One of the few drawbacks to the regular version is a lack of control over your shots when compared with more control-oriented frames like the Pure Strike.

 To cater to players who are looking for more control from their racket, Babolat decided to release the Pure Drive VS (98).

 What is the difference between the Pure Drive and Pure Drive VS?

-To see what is the difference between the Pure Drive (or “PD”) and Pure Drive VS (or “PDVS”), we looked at the racket specs of both rackets and summarised the main differences below*.
+To see what is the difference between the Pure Drive (or “PD”) and Pure Drive VS (or “PDVS”), I looked at the specs of both rackets and summarised the main differences below*.

-*For the purpose of our comparison, we used the 2021 versions of both tennis rackets.
+*For the purpose of our comparison, I used the 2021 versions of both tennis rackets.

 As you would expect, the specs of the two rackets have more similarities than differences with both rackets having the same strung weight, head balance, and 16 x 19 string pattern.